Document Bank of Virginia

 Context

 Silk has been produced and sold as a consumer good for thousands of years.
-The origin of silk production was in China and the earliest known examples date to 3000 B.C.E.
-For centuries, the trade routes known as the Silk Road stretched beween Europe and East Asia.
-The Chinese kept their manufacturing process a closely guarded secret, but eventually silkworm cocoons and seeds for mulberry trees (the food source for silkworms) were smuggled to other parts of Asia and to Europe, where manufacturers in areas of France and Italy became the leading producers of silk in Europe.
-Later, large groups of skilled Flemish and French weavers fled to England as a result of religious persecution, and an industrial complex for silk weaving developed in the 1620s at Spitalfields near London.
+Silk production originated in China and the earliest known examples date to 3000 B.C.E.
+For centuries, the trade routes known as the Silk Road stretched between East Asia and Europe.
+The Chinese kept their manufacturing process a closely guarded secret, but eventually silkworm cocoons and seeds for mulberry trees (the food source for silkworms) were smuggled to other parts of Asia and to Europe, where France and Italy became leading silk manufacturers.
+Later, large groups of skilled Flemish and French weavers fled to England to escape persecution, where their arrival enabled the establishment of industrial complex for silk weaving in the 1620s.

 Standards